PostgREST/postgrest/api.rst

 Vertical Filtering (Columns)
 ----------------------------

 When certain columns are wide (such as those holding binary data), it is more efficient for the server to withold them in a response.
-The client can specify which columns are required using the `select` parameter.
+The client can specify which columns are required using the :sql:`select` parameter.

 .. code-block:: http

-  GET /people?select=fname,age
+  GET /people?select=fname,age HTTP/1.1

-The default is `*`, meaning all columns.
+The default is :sql:`*`, meaning all columns.
 This value will become more important below in :ref:`Resource Embedding`_.

 .. _computed_cols: